fineprint-global/compilation_mining_data/README.md

 #### Rmd outputs

 Several Rmd-files are created for purposes like results from harmonization or an overview of data coverage.
 These are saved in sub-folders `./04_output/.../`.

+These files are not included in .gitignore, in order to keep older versions for comparability as well as having a general backup of these files in case of major errors during compilation.
+However, obviously obsolete versions of these files can be deleted manually if necessary.